-- Select a detergent.
-It’s a good idea to use a product that’s designed to tackle tough stains like butter and margarine, such as Persil Dual Action Capsules (bio or non-bio).
+Select a detergent.
+It’s a good idea to use a product that’s designed to tackle tough stains like butter and margarine, such as Persil 3in1 Capsules (bio or non-bio).

-- Wash your clothing with a Dual Capsule (that’s all you need), and choose a slightly warmer wash than usual — about 40°C — to help melt the butter stains.
+Wash your clothing with a Capsule (that’s all you need), and choose a slightly warmer wash than usual — about 40°C — to help melt the butter stains.

 Method 2: Butter stain removal with soaps

 Another option for how to remove butter stains from clothes is to use regular household soaps.
 Butter is a grease stain, so products designed to cut through grease are ideal.